-A proper inquiry on issue one: Reverend Moon is a religious leader primarily (despite remarkable achievements in many non-religious work and professions), requires interest in Reverend Moon's own religious life.
+A proper inquiry into the fact that Reverend Moon is a religious leader primarily (despite remarkable achievements in many non-religious arenas and professions), requires interest in the facts of Reverend Moon's own religious life.
 What are the origins of his faith?
 What does he believe?
 What does he teach?

-The external answer the questions above is widely known.
+External answers to these are widely known.
 Reverend Moon speaks of his early religious experiences in his autobiography, As a Peace Loving Citizen.
-One famous part of his testimony is familiar to many:
+Here is a part of his testimony that is familiar to many: